Selection (for full listing see PDF)

 Spheres of Conflict and Rivalries in Renaissance Europe, ed. by Marc Laureys, Jill Kraye, and David A. Lines (Göttingen–Bonn: V&R unipress and Bonn University Press, 2020).

-Management and Resolution of Conflict and Rivalries in Renaissance Europe, ed. by Jill Kraye, David A. Lines, and Marc Laureys (in preparation; publication in 2021?).
+Management and Resolution of Conflict and Rivalries in Renaissance Europe, ed. by Jill Kraye, David A. Lines, and Marc Laureys (V&R, expected 2022).

 Articles and book chapters